-Risk oversight of United is the responsibility of the Board of Directors.
-The Board administers this oversight function by evaluating various components of risk to the company at each meeting of the Board.
-United believes that its Board leadership structure facilitates careful oversight of risk to United.
+United believes its risk management structure facilitates careful oversight of risk to United.
 The structure of the Board provides strong oversight by the independent directors, with the independent directors meeting frequently in executive sessions of the Board without management.
 These executive sessions allow the Board of Directors to review key decisions and discuss matters in a manner that is independent of management.